|

 However it is a sad commentary that even after AIBEA has committed to

-found and promote AIBOA even as an date 7 out of 27 PSBs AIBOA's flag
+found and promote AIBOA even as an date 7 out of 27 PSBs AIBOA's flag has

-has not been unfurled and in about 4 Banks it stands frozen.
+not been unfurled and in about 4 Banks it stands frozen.
 Bank-wise

 co-ordination with AIBOC unions in banks like Bank of India and

 subsidiaries have pushed back the growth of AIBOA.
-Some Banks -wise
+Some Banks -wise unions

-implementation of AIBEA decision in letter and spirit.
+of AIBEA decision in letter and spirit.

 MATURED AND MEANINGFUL